WHAT IS A CONSERVATION DISTRICT?

 productive land

-Building and protecting the soil that South Dakota's farms and communities depend on.
+Building and protecting the soil that keeps South Dakota's farms and communities thriving.

 Clean water